materialsinnovation/pymks/doc/intro.rst

     localize_model.fit(X_delta, y_delta)

-Now that we have fit our model, we will create a random microstructure and compute its local strain field using finite element analysis.
+Now that we have fit our model, we will create a random microstructure and compute its local strain field, using finite element analysis.
 We will then try and reproduce the same strain field with our model.

 .. code:: python

     from pymks.datasets import make_elastic_FE_strain_random

     X_test, y_test = make_elastic_FE_strain_random()

 Let's look at the microstructure and its local strain field.